 Total 17-20 credits

 The curriculum for this minor draws on undergraduate courses offered in the social sciences and humanities.
 Below are some classes that count toward the elective requirement for the minor.
-Courses offerings may change and the semesters in which they are offered may vary.
+Course offerings may change and the semesters in which they are offered may vary.
 For updated course listings with descriptions, visit the Lang website.

 - LECO 3101 History of Economic Thought